An Inability to Manage These 5 Issues Costs Billions of Dollars Annually

 - Most common payment method

 What makes collecting this information even more difficult is the sheer volume of data; merchants have to separate the pertinent data from the irrelevant.

-Merchant Compliance Review is one of our dynamic tools that help merchants remain agile, yet complaint to industry standards and consumer preferences.
+Merchant Compliance Review is one of our dynamic tools that helps merchants remain agile, yet compliant to industry standards and consumer preferences.
 It is a 106-point inspection of all merchant policies and procedures, designed to isolate potential problem sources.